Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Ostrogradsky instability and quantization

 is the Hamilton operator for the quantum system.
 Although we do not prove it here, it is natural to assume that the quantum system in the Schrödinger picture approaches the classical system that we have described above in the classical limit.
 We emphasize that due to the nature of quantum mechanics, there is a tiny though non-zero probability that the energy of the outgoing healthy particle, $E_\text{out}$ in the scattering process described above, assumes an arbitrarily large value even if the quantum system has no run away instability.
 Consequently, quantization in the Schr\"odinder picture fails to define a perfect quantum system, reflecting the pathology of the classical system in this picture.

 We next consider the quantization of the system in the Heisenberg picture where, because of the wrong sign of the kinetic term of the ghost particle, it is possible to define a quantum system that has no classical correspondence.
 To this end, we first consider the free case $V=0$ and denote the momentum eigenstate of the healthy particle carrying the momentum ${\bm p}_1$ by $\ket{\bm p_1}$.
-For the harmonic oscillator (ghost state), we consider the EOM $\ddot{\bm x}^\text{as}_2 + \omega^2{\bm x}^\text{as}_2=0$ which has the solution
+For the harmonic oscillator (ghost state), we have the EOM $\ddot{\bm x}^\text{as}_2 + \omega^2{\bm x}^\text{as}_2=0$ with the solution

 where $j=1,2,3$\, stands for the three spatial components of $\bm x_2$.
 From the canonical equal-time commutation relations $\left.\Com{x_{2,j}(t)}{p_{2,k}(t')}\right|_{t=t'}=i\delta_{jk}$, where $\bm p_2=-m\dot{\bm x}_2 $, we find